CTFAK/CTFAK/README.md

 # Build instructions

 Clone the project and build with VS2019, remember to include the ZLib C# extension and external libraries (GUI and decrypter.dll)
 Instructions on how to build the decrypter library will be coming soon.
+Compiler should put all files to the "Build" folder

 # Features